AstarNetwork/astar-community-tutorials/builder-guides/nodes/zkevmrpcnode/setup-zkevm-rpc-node.md

 ```

 ### Preparing Ethereum RPC node
 To run the Astar zkEVM RPC node, an Ethereum RPC node is required.
-The documentation outlines the process using a public RPC endpoint ('https://eth-sepolia-public.unifra.io'), but in this case, there is a rate limit, which may lead to improper synchronization of the node.
-(Upon actual setup and reviewing the logs, frequent errors were observed.)
+[Setup Astar zkEVM Permissionless RPC Node](https://docs.astar.network/docs/build/zkEVM/zk-node/setup-rpc-node/) outlines the process using a public RPC endpoint ('https://eth-sepolia-public.unifra.io'), but in this case, there is a rate limit, which may lead to improper synchronization of the node.
+Upon actual setup and reviewing the logs, frequent errors were observed.

 There are several methods to set up an RPC endpoint.
 In this tutorial, we will create a test endpoint using **[Alchemy](https://www.alchemy.com/)** and specify it for the Astar zkEVM RPC node.
 While we won't provide detailed instructions on the creation process, we will include a brief outline of the simple procedure.

 1. Create an Alchemy account.
 2. From the 'Apps' menu, select 'Create new app' and fill in the required details.
 ![Create new app](images/Alchemy_new_app.png "Alchemy")
-3. Confirm and record the 'API Key' and 'HTTPS' of the created app.
+3. Confirm and record the **'API Key'** and **'HTTPS'** of the created app.
 ![Connect to Alchemy](images/apikey.png "Alchemy")

 **Note:** The information in the image is already invalid, and this is just a sample.